SmartThingsCommunity/SmartThingsFindPartnershipProgram/README.md

 ## How to Join

-If you have any queries that aren't listed here, please don't hesitate to contact our technical support team at partners@smartthings.com.
+If you want to participate in the partnership program, please apply by partners@smartthings.com mail.
+Also send email if you have any queries that aren't listed here.
 We look forward to working with you to bring the power of SmartThings Find to your devices!